-intercepting the ablation plume by an electrospray plume after it exits from the capillary to produce ions; and 5 detecting the ions by mass spectrometry;

-wherein the ablation plume is a collimated ablation plume; and wherein the sample comprises water and the laser energy is absorbed by the water in the sample.
-10
+intercepting the ablation plume by an electrospray plume after it exits from the capillary to produce ions; and detecting the ions by mass spectrometry; wherein the ablation plume is a collimated ablation plume; and wherein the sample comprises water and the laser energy is absorbed by the water in the sample.

-16. The method of claim 15 comprising collimating the ablation plume with one of the capillary and a hollow waveguide to generate the collimated ablation plume.
+20. The method of claim 19 comprising collimating the ablation plume with the capillary to generate the collimated ablation plume.